TobiOlajumoke/DevOps-Projects/12.Ansible_Refactoring_and_static_assignment/README.md

 - In `/etc/ansible/ansible.cfg` file uncomment roles_path string and provide a full path to your roles directory roles_path = /home/ubuntu/ansible-config-mgt/roles, so Ansible could know where to find configured roles.
 ![Alt text](Images/conf.png)

+- It is time to start adding some logic to the webserver role.
+Go into tasks directory, and within the main.yml file, start writing configuration tasks to do the following:
+Install and configure Apache (httpd service)
+Clone Tooling website from GitHub https://github.com/<your-name>/tooling.git.
+Ensure the tooling website code is deployed to /var/www/html on each of 2 UAT Web servers.
+Make sure httpd service is started